-The consolidated financial statements comprise the financial statements of the Group as at 31 December 2012.
+The consolidated financial statements comprise the financial statements of the Group as at 31 December 2013.
 Interests in associates are equity accounted and are not part of the consolidated Group.

 Subsidiaries are all those entities over which the Group has the power to govern the financial and operating policies so as to obtain benefits from their activities.
-The existence and effect of potential voting rights that currently exercisable or convertible are considered when assessing whether a group controls another entity.
+The Parent controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether a group controls another entity.